Battle of North Borneo: Brunei and Muara Island

 At Seria the Australians found the 37 oil wells ablaze, having been deliberately lit by the Japanese defenders as they withdrew, and engineers from the 2/3rd Field Company were called up to put out the fires, a task which took over three months to complete.
 Kuala Belait was reached on 24 June.
 Having secured its objectives, the 20th Brigade then began patrolling operations, using landing craft to move quickly along the various rivers and streams that punctuated the coastline.
 The initial priority of Japanese troops on the mainland was to withdraw inland.
 As a result, only minor clashes occurred, against Japanese rearguards, which were generally poorly equipped and inexperienced.
 Resistance and aggressiveness amongst these rearguard elements stiffened as the Australians moved beyond Miri.
 Generally, the guerrilla forces in the interior carried out their operations separately from the conventional forces that focused mainly upon the coastal areas.
 However, some co-ordinated action was achieved during the campaign.
 During July, guerrillas assigned to Operation Semut captured Marudi, on the Barem River, as part of efforts to disrupt the Japanese withdrawal from Miri.
 A strong Japanese counter-attack retook the village from the lightly armed Semut operatives, after which the guerrillas linked up with conventional Australian infantry from the 2/17th Battalion to capture it once again on 15 July.
 During the course of their involvement in the campaign, the 20th Brigade's casualties were relatively light, suffering only 40 casualties.
-Throughout late June and into August, RAAF aircraft including Mosquitos and Beafighters attacked Japanese targets throughout North Borneo, including barges, shipping, barracks and airfields, sinking an 800-ton vessel near the Tabuan River and destroying several Japanese aircraft on the ground.
+Throughout late June and into August, RAAF aircraft including Mosquitos and Beaufighters attacked Japanese targets throughout North Borneo, including barges, shipping, barracks and airfields, sinking an 800-ton vessel near the Tabuan River and destroying several Japanese aircraft on the ground.
 Wirraways were also used to provide tactical reconnaissance, and other fighters flew close air support sorties.